My mediocre superpower would be having the ability to say no without feeling guilty.Naval Ravikant

 So whether we hear it or have to say it ourselves, we can look at this seemingly guilt-ridden word as an act of self-care and the starting point of collaboration.

 How to Say No

 That only gets us halfway of course.
-And still leaves us with the question of how to actually say it.
+And still leaves us with the question of how actually to say it.
 ‘No’ is a rather blunt instrument of disagreement.
 We need a more sophisticated way to safeguard our autonomy and interests without compromising our relationships.
 The real question is how you can convey such a categorical message effectively yet politely.
 Let’s dive into three different ways to say ‘No’ without feeling guilty.